-Kessler Institute for Rehabilitation is licensed by the state of New Jersey and holds accreditation from the following:
+Kessler Institute for Rehabilitation is licensed by the state of New Jersey and holds accreditation or special designation from the following organizations:

 The Joint Commission

-Kessler Institute for Rehabilitation is accredited by The Joint Commission.
-This accreditation applies to Kessler's three inpatient rehabilitation hospitals, as well as our more than 70 outpatient centers in New Jersey.
+Kessler Institute for Rehabilitation is accredited by The Joint Commission, an independent, not-for-profit organization that focuses on the safety and quality of care for persons treated at hospitals and health care facilities nationwide.
+This important accreditation is held by all four of Kessler's inpatient rehabilitation hospitals, as well as our more than 95 outpatient centers in New Jersey.

-The National Institute on Disability and Rehabilitation Research has designated Kessler Institute for Rehabilitation as one of only seven Model Systems for traumatic brain injury and spinal cord injury treatment and research.
+The National Institute on Disability, Independent Living and Rehabilitation Research Model Systems (NIDILRR) has designated Kessler Institute for Rehabilitation, in collaboration with Kessler Foundation, as one of only seven Model Systems for the treatment and research of both traumatic brain and spinal cord injuries.

 - Northern New Jersey Spinal Cord Injury System The Northern New Jersey Spinal Cord Injury System (NNJSCIS) is a collaborative project of the Kessler Foundation, University Hospital and Kessler Institute for Rehabilitation.
 The NNJSCIS provides a comprehensive continuum of care for spinal cord injury (SCI) patients from the time of injury through long-term follow-up.
 We are one of only 16 SCI model systems in the country currently funded by NIDILRR to conduct this critical research and improve outcomes for people with SCI.